oss-review-toolkit/ort/plugins/package-configuration-providers/dos/README.md

 # Double Open Server (DOS) Package Configuration Provider

 The DOS package configuration provider provides license finding curations and path excludes for files of packages identified by purls.
-As the provider works on a per-file basis, it should be used with either ORT's default ScanCode scanner wrapper with the `preferFileLicense` option enabled, or with the DOS scanner wrapper.
+As the provider works on a per-file basis, it should be used with either ORT's default ScanCode scanner wrapper with the `preferFileLicense` option enabled, or with the [DOS scanner wrapper].

 ## Usage